Noshin-Arthi/Noshin-Arthi/README.md

 This is `Noshin Tabassum Arthi` - A fresh Graduate from Brac University.
 I am a fast learner, team player and love to work in dynamic work places.
 Always open to learn new things and take challenges!

-- 🤖 Interested in AI, ML, DL, Big Data, Robotics etc.
+- 🤖 Interested in AI, ML, DL, Big Data, Robotics.
-- 💻 Currently working with Machine Learning, softwares/ Web application/ Full stack development.
+- 💻 Currently working with Machine Learning, Software development/ Web application/ Full stack development.
 - 🤝 Looking forward to collaborate on any project related to above topics.

 ![](https://img.shields.io/badge/web-java/springboot/hibernate-red)